ag88/embtomcatwebdav/README.md

 The Upload servlet is derived from Apache Tomcat's WebDAV servlet and DefaultServlet.
 It is customised to handle a file upload form at the bottom of the directory list.
-Note that this is not intend to handle large files say more a couple of megabytes and there may be issues with very large files.
+Note that this is not intend to handle large files say more than a couple of megabytes and there may be issues with very large files.
 It works well for ordinary file sizes from say 10s of kbytes to a few megs.
 There could also be issues uploading too many files in a single upload.

 It is advisable to use authentication e.g. specify a username and password and/or with the --digest option,